Updated for 2020, learn from a family law attorney if spousal support changes and APL guidelines help or hurt, in terms of one’s personal cash flow.

 Parents will feel the bigger impact of the shift in percentage contribution to extras like medical insurance, educational needs and child care.
 If educational and child care total $2,000 per month the split is now $1,320 by payor; $680 by lower income parent.
 Compare that with $1,600 or $400.
 The contribution to medical and extras will shift significantly.

 For spousal support without children, the payor owes $920 under the new Guidelines, compared with $1,200 under the old rules.
 If the payor owed taxes based on a 25% tax bracket the drop is not so significant, however, the dependent spouse now owes 38.4% of medical insurance and uncovered medical (after the first $250 per year).
-The payors who were at a higher tax bracket lose out with non-deductible payments, but get help on the medical contribution.
+The payors who were at a higher tax bracket can no longer deduct spousal support, but pay less toward medical expenses.